tpoisot/ms_pop_networks/ms_pop.md

 [@singer_tritrophic_2012].
 The rich natural history of this relatively simple community module clearly illustrates that interactions between direct interactions needs be accounted for.
+% DG: be careful, there is a big difference between an interaction changing the strenght of another, to an interaction changing the abundance of another species and thus the likelihood of an interaction.
+The first one will have an effect on the beta link, while the second will only have an effect on the species turnover part of the beta.
+% DG: But just made me thought that all of indirect interactions (in the traditional sense, with a cascade of interactions) are drivers of beta diversity of interactions.
+It's a purely species composition component, but still it is very interesting.

-A common feature of the examples mentionned in this part is that pinpointing the eact mechanism through which species interaction interfere requires most often a good knowledge of the system's natural history.
+A common feature of the examples mentionned in this part is that pinpointing the exact mechanism through which species interaction interfere requires most often a good knowledge of the system's natural history.
 In their current state, ecological networks most often account for a single type of interactions [although new datasets are starting to emerge, *e.g.* @mouritsen_food_2011 and